experimentech/Lilith-AI/docs/MULTI_TENANT_FAQ.md

 # Multi-Tenant Architecture FAQ

-## Question 1: BNN State Sharing Across Users
+## Question 1: BioNN State Sharing Across Users

 **Q: What happens with the state of the BNNs on each layer when there are multiple users?
 Will it affect them negatively or will they potentially learn more quickly?**